Lemoncode/react-typescript-samples/hooks/10_TableMock/Readme.md

 > Using promises means you are going to use ES6 or you are going to include a
 > polyfill to provide compatibility on ES5 (need to install the polifyll and
-> include it your wepback entry point).
+> include it your webpack entry point).

 - Let's jump into the ui side, to create the table component we are going to follow a progressive approach: